Best Carrying Case for LifeStraw Personal Water Filter

 ✓ Free Shipping · ✓ Easy Returns · ✓ Secure Checkout

-Buying Guide: How to Choose a Case for LifeStraw
+Buying Guide: How to Choose a Carrying Case for LifeStraw

 Key Factors

-• Hygiene: A sealed zipper prevents trail dust from contaminating the drinking tip.
+• Sanitation: A sealed zipper prevents trail dust and bacteria from settling on the mouthpiece.

 Comparison Table